QMK with GitHub Workflow

 Create a Repository

-• Leave the other settings as default and select Create repository:
+qmk_keymap(or anything unique) as the repository name. - Leave the other settings as default and select

 Upload the Keymap JSON

-• Write a meaningful commit message and select Commit changes:
+- Write a meaningful commit message and select

 Create the Workflow